-- Leave Vaughn College and return after one year or more - Receive a one-time TAP waiver.
+- Making up the deficiency while attending, without state aid - Leave Vaughn College and return after one year or more - Receive a one-time TAP waiver.
 This is granted based on extenuating circumstances and when there is reasonable expectation that the student will meet future requirements.